api3dao/oev-docs/docs/oev/overview/oev-network.md

    contradict fulfillments.
 3. Withdrawer - This role allows the caller to withdraw the protocol fee and slashed amount collected by the contract.

+For tech savvy users, it's recommended to take a look at the contract source to understand how the contract works in depth.